Lightningtow/Hudify/README.md

 =endif=
 ```
 #### Known issues:
-- playback controls can be finicky
+- playback controls can be finicky.
+Don't mash the keybinds, it'll make things worse
 - at launch, variables are empty if app is open but paused
 - context doesn't update if playing from queue or search results.
   - This is a limitation of [Spotify's api](https://developer.spotify.com/documentation/web-api/reference/get-information-about-the-users-current-playback).
 I don't believe I can fix this